-After an incident of Sexual Misconduct has occurred a victim or a third party, such as UMGC students, staff not designated as Responsible Employees and members of the public are strongly encouraged to report the misconduct to the Title IX Coordinator, a member of the Title IX team, any person defined as a Responsible Employee under the policy, UMGC security, local law enforcement and/or medical personnel.
+After an incident of Sexual Misconduct has occurred the person subjected to the misconduct or a third party, such as UMGC students, staff not designated as Responsible Employees and members of the public are strongly encouraged to report the misconduct to the Title IX Coordinator, a member of the Title IX team, any person defined as a Responsible Employee under the policy, UMGC security, local law enforcement and/or medical personnel.
 UMGC policy also provides for the confidential reporting to the Ombud's office.
 All Responsible Employees are required to notify the Title IX Coordinator, or a member of the Title IX team, of any report or incident of sexual misconduct.

-Victims of sexual assault or third parties are strongly encouraged to contact law enforcement or medical personnel as soon as possible following an occurrence to receive guidance in the preservation of evidence needed for proof of criminal acts and the apprehension and prosecution of assailants.
-The Title IX Coordinator, members of the Title IX Team, UMGC Security or the Confidential Employee will assist in notification of noncampus authorities at the request of the alleged victim.
-The Title IX Coordinator, members of the Title IX Team, UMGC Security or the Confidential Employee will also assist the victim in obtaining medical attention, if the victim chooses, including providing transportation to the hospital or other emergency medical facility equipped with the Maryland State Police sexual assault evidence collection kit if the alleged assault occurs stateside.
+Persons subjected to sexual assault, or third parties are strongly encouraged to contact law enforcement or medical personnel as soon as possible following an occurrence to receive guidance in the preservation of evidence needed for proof of criminal acts and the apprehension and prosecution of assailants.
+The Title IX Coordinator, members of the Title IX Team, UMGC Security or the Confidential Employee will assist in notification of noncampus authorities at the request of the person subjected to sexual assault.
+The Title IX Coordinator, members of the Title IX Team, UMGC Security or the Confidential Employee will also assist the person subjected to sexual assault obtain medical attention, if the person subjected to sexual assault chooses, including providing transportation to the hospital or other emergency medical facility equipped with the Maryland State Police sexual assault evidence collection kit if the reported assault occurs stateside.
 UMGC will contact local law enforcement when legally required to do or when there is a direct threat to the UMGC community.

 Once the Title IX Coordinator receives a report, the Title IX Coordinator will engage in a meaningful dialogue with Complainant and Respondent to determine which supportive measures may restore or preserve equal access to the education program or activity without unreasonably burdening the other Party, including measures designed to protect the safety of all parties or UMGC's educational environment, or deter Sexual Misconduct.
-If Complainant desires supportive measures, UMGC can, and should, keep Complainant's identity confidential (including from the Respondent), unless disclosing the Complainant's identity is necessary to provide supportive measures for the Complainant (e.g., where a nocontact order is appropriate and the Respondent would need to know the identity of Complainant in order to comply with the no-contact order, or UMGC security is informed about the no-contact order in order to help enforce its terms).
+If Complainant desires supportive measures, UMGC can, and should, keep Complainant's identity confidential (including from the Respondent), unless disclosing the Complainant's identity is necessary to provide supportive measures for the Complainant (e.g., where a no-contact order is appropriate and the Respondent would need to know the identity of

+Complainant in order to comply with the no-contact order, or UMGC security is informed about the no-contact order in order to help enforce its terms).